PUSHY, PUSHY

 I’m not sure if that counts as organic yard work, but it definitely qualifies as an organic workout.

-Excuse me while I hobble to my bed and hopefully am able rise again in the morning.
+Excuse me while I hobble to my bed and hopefully am able to rise again in the morning.

 xo